Kristina Varaksina Wins 2023 High Note Global Prize in Photography

 United Nations

-(New York, NY — December 10, 2023) — Photography 4 Humanity, the designated photography platform for the Right Here, Right Now Global Climate Alliance, proudly announces Kristina Varaksina as the winner of the Global Photo Contest.
-Her poignant photograph, The Seashore is No Longer Here, provides a powerful visual testament to the human cost of environmental degradation and the urgent need for global climate justice.
+(New York, NY — December 10, 2023) — Photography 4 Humanity, the photography pillar of the High Note Global Initiative, proudly announces Kristina Varaksina as the winner of the 2023 High Note Global Prize in Photography.
+Her arresting photograph, The Seashore is No Longer Here — taken in Karakalpakstan, in northwestern Uzbekistan — captures schoolgirls standing in an abandoned seaport beside an installation marking where the Aral Sea once reached, a visual testament to one of the most devastating man-made environmental disasters in modern history.

-This year, Photography 4 Humanity received thousands of submissions from across the globe, showcasing the creativity and passion of photographers committed to illuminating the stories of those most impacted by the climate crisis.
-Varaksina’s winning image and other top entries where featured at the United Nations headquarters in New York on UN Human Rights Day, and viewed globally on UN.org.
+This year, Photography 4 Humanity received thousands of submissions from across the globe, showcasing the work of photographers committed to illuminating the stories of those most impacted by the climate and environmental emergencies of our time.
+Varaksina’s winning image and other top entries were featured at the United Nations headquarters in New York on UN Human Rights Day, and viewed globally on UN.org.

 By News March 11, 2026